let's talk

 • Mobile compatibility

-Good examples of eCommerce websites are Farfetch and Shopify sites.
+Good examples of eCommerce websites are Farfetch and Shopify.

 This image shows how much does it cost to develop of a website on the example of an eCommerce platform